Pristimantis mutabilis

 Pristimantis mutabilis, also known as the mutable rainfrog or "punk rock" rainfrog, is a species of frog in the family Strabomantidae.
 It is found in the Ecuadoran Andes of Pichincha and Imbabura provinces.
 Pristimantis mutabilis is the first known amphibian species that is able to change skin texture from tuberculate to almost smooth in a few minutes, an extreme example of phenotypic plasticity.
 The specific epithet mutabilis (changeable) refers to this ability.
 The physiological mechanism behind the skin texture change remains unknown.

 Taxonomy and discovery

-Pristimantis mutabilis was formally described in 2015 in the Zoological Journal of the Linnean Society; the holotype was collected in 2013.
-The species was placed in the genus Pristimantis on the basis of genetic studies supported by the morphological analysis.
-The new species was first spotted in 2006, but only in 2009 the first specimen was collected and its unusual abilities were discovered.
+Pristimantis mutabilis was formally described in 2015 in the Zoological Journal of the Linnean Society.
+The holotype had been collected in 2013.
+The species was placed in the genus Pristimantis on the basis of genetic studies supported by morphological analysis.
+The new species was first spotted in 2006, but the first specimen was not collected until 2009, at which time its unusual ability was discovered.

-Also Pristimantis sobetes, a related species but from a different species group, have been found to display similar skin texture plasticity, suggesting that this trait may be more common in Pristimantis than in other amphibians.
+Also Pristimantis sobetes, a related species but from a different species group, has been found to display similar skin texture plasticity, suggesting that this trait may be more common in Pristimantis than in other amphibians.